Posted on August 27, 2018 by Dina Miller

 Shoreline Brewery and Restaurant, Michigan City: Classy entrees and casual fare team up with beers brewed on the premises at this favorite local establishment.

 Octave Grill, Chesterton: It’s amazing how many different kinds of burgers you can create at this cool and cozy little restaurant.
 The toppings are numerous and you choose your own.
 Then there are all those other selections like beer mac and cheese, plus scrumptious desserts.

 You might want to bring your cooler along when you visit this fertile region!
 Northern Indiana’s ideal growing conditions make for plentiful harvests that seem to show up everywhere, especially at friendly farmers markets and in unique restaurants where chefs love to infuse their inventive cuisine with locally raised ingredients.
 Other creativity abounds as well in these communities where you can shop for the works of local artists as well as treasured antiques.

-Get your Continental vibe on: You might find it hard to believe you’re still in Indiana when you peruse the bounty at the Chesterton European Market (Saturdays early May through mid-October).
+Get your Continental vibe on: You might find it hard to believe you’re still in Indiana when you peruse the bounty at the Chesterton European Market (Saturdays early May through November in 2020).
 Some 100 outdoor booths brim with heirloom tomatoes, boutique cheeses, artisan breads and pastries, high-quality art plus all the goods that farmers from a wide area bring.
 There’s music too!

 Produce and more galore: It’s amazing what you’ll find at The Michigan City Farmers Market (Saturdays early May through mid-October)..
 Area growers bring their produce, and some Amish farmers also sell the home-baked pies and cookies that this cultural group is known for.
 Other vendors display a host of interesting goods, such as organic herbs, plants, and even dog treats.
 A block away, shop at an outdoor art bazaar